-For further information on fishing concessions, refer to the Management Plan or the SPF SFR conditions available on AFMA's website ('Service for fishers' - 'Concession holders'- 'Small Pelagic Fishery').
+For further information on fishing concessions, refer to the Management Plan or the SPF SFR conditions available on AFMA's website ('Commercial fishers' - 'Resources'- 'Concession holders and SFR conditions' - 'Small Pelagic Fishery').

 3.2 Fish Receiver Permits

 The Fisheries Management Regulations 2019 require that Commonwealth operators dispose of landed fish to the holder of a Commonwealth Fish Receiver Permit (FRP).